ovalle15/Eventy-frontend-app/README.md

 # Eventy-frontend-app

-![demo](angularEventy.gif)
+Search events (venues that use ticketmaster) at specific locations in the world !!
+Also get the weather for the day and a map of the event location.

 Eventy is a frontend application built with Angular.
 The application uses three different APIs:  weatherstack , ticketmaster and mapbox.

+![demo](angularEventy.gif)

 ### To install the application :